 A triplet doesn’t have to use only notes it can also include rests as well.

-For example, we could have a crotchet triplet where one of the notes is a rest like this:
+For example, we could have a quarter note triplet where one of the notes is a rest like this:

 Or any of these combinations are also ok: